 Feline Instincts Natural Cat Food Brands – Ingredients Information

 IMPORTANT MESSAGE!
-You cannot use our premixes with calcium as a sprinkle on any other pet foods!
+You cannot use our premixes as a sprinkle on any other pet foods!
 You will over load the calcium in the diet causing serious problems for your pet.

 About the ingredients in our feline raw meat cat food diets…

 The ingredients we use to manufacture all Feline Instincts® supplements are without exception of human grade quality.
 All raw materials are 100% natural and no preservatives, colors, or other artificial additives are added when making Feline Instincts.
 Our freeze dried egg yolk is manufactured locally for use in bakeries and restaurants; while the gelatin, organic kelp, dulse and Psyllium husks are distributed for the human health food market as nutritional supplements.
 The Taurine, freeze dried pancreas, adrenal and spleen glands, vitamin E, vitamin B complex and the Salmon oil are all of pharmaceutical quality meant for human consumption.